omondiEric/whereYouArt/design-checkin-3-4.md

 ![Second sketch](/img/sketch2.jpg)

 #### Task 1: Learn more information on installations
+Have access to a more detailed narrative provided by the curator, artist, or museum staff.
+"Scan" a piece of art to learn more about it.

 #### Task 2: Revisit past galleries
+Uncover notes from past visitors and photos of exhibitions or specific pieces that they engaged with.
+Then respond or leave your own memory.

 #### Task 3: Explore WCMA spaces
+Visitors can see various locations with which they can engage and further explore the various spaces.

 #### Task 4: Learn about WCMA's history
+Compare the present with a historical photo.
+Standing from the vantage point of a past photographer and be able to compare side-by-side the present with the photograph.

 ## Design 3: Smart Watch \